kirillvy/react-slots/README.md

 You can also designate a default element if no children are passed to it through the children prop, as well as a fallback element to use if the slotted element is not included at all.

-If a slot's element is not included, all of the slot element's children will not be displayed either, allowing for a sort of conditional rendering.
+If a slottable element is not included, all of the slot element's children will not be displayed either, allowing for a sort of conditional rendering dependent on the rendering of the parent slot.
+However, it is more semantic to use native JSX conditional rendering on the top level.

+You can use the `childIs` property to designate, whether the default `children` prop is rendered as solely the default element, solely the fallback element or both, to avoid needlessly using the feedback prop.

+In addition, use defaultProps in the Element.Slot element to pass default props, passedProps to forward props from other places (overrides defaultProps) and fallBack props to pass props designated for the fallback component.

 ## Reusing Slots